-In-School Requirements:
+CDS In-School Requirements:

-- > The student must exhibit positive behavior in school. - > The student cannot have disciplinary issues while enrolled in the UCC course. - The student must attend CDS full-time and not on an adjusted schedule. - To be eligible for the dual enrollment program the following semester, the student cannot exceed 8 or more unexcused absences during the current semester. - The student cannot have 3 or more unexcused absences during the enrollment in the UCC Program.
+- 1) The student must exhibit positive behavior in school. - 2) The student cannot have disciplinary issues while enrolled in the UCC course. - 3) The student must attend CDS full-time and not on an adjusted schedule. - 4) To be eligible for the dual enrollment program the following semester, the student cannot exceed 8 or more unexcused absences at CDS during the current semester. - 5) The student cannot have 3 or more unexcused absences at CDS, during the enrollment in the UCC Program.
 If so, the student will be unenrolled in the course.
-The student and parent/guardian must reimburse Cornerstone Day School for the course. - > The student must remain compliant with clinical treatment. - > The student is progressing towards achieving treatment goals. - ➤ The student must maintain course grades of a C- or higher (70+). - ➤ Homework and class participation percentages must be above 70% - The student is responsible for gathering work that was missed while in class.
-Missed work is not excused. - > Come prepared for class. - > Is respectful and compliant in class.
+The student and parent/guardian must reimburse Cornerstone Day School for the course. - 6) To maintain eligibility for participation in college courses while enrolled at UCC students must demonstrate consistent punctuality at CdS.
+The following attendance guidelines apply during the semester of dual enrollment: